Alvaroxx1/BlackJack/readme.md

 #BlackJack project
-This project is about one piece of HW1 finished.
+This project is about creating a simple version of BlackJack game, as a homework of a java course.

+- HW1 finished.
+- HW2 finished.